fabricioanciaes/OpenSDVXCon/README.md

 I'm also providing ready to print PDFs (with and without outlines for cutting) that you can send to your preferred printing services.

+Please check the Artwork folder and download the files from there.

 ### Done

 Your controller should look something like this: